gohugoio/hugoDocs/content/en/configuration/introduction.md

 Considering the structure above, when running `hugo build --environment staging`, Hugo will use every setting from `config/_default` and merge `staging`'s on top of those.

 Let's take an example to understand this better.
 Let's say you are using Google Analytics for your website.
-This requires you to specify a [Google tag ID] in your site configuration:
+This requires you to specify a [Google tag ID] in your project configuration:

 {{< code-toggle file=hugo >}}
 [services.googleAnalytics]